pekspro/NetProjectMockupCreator/README.md

 ## Benchmarking

 You can use the auto generated file `benchmark.ps1` to automatically test how long it takes to build and rebuild your project.

+## Read more

+This tool was created during writing of [this blog post](https://devblog.pekspro.com/posts/build-time) that is exploring different scenarios and provides benchmarking.